Who are we?

 How long do we keep your information for?

-At the end of the study, ICNARC will keep identifiable information about you for five years after the study has finished.
+At the end of the study, ICNARC will keep identifiable information (personal data) about you for five years after the study has finished.
 The information will be then anonymised so that you can no longer be identified (unless you have agreed otherwise).
 It will not be possible to identify any person who has taken part in the study in any reports or articles.

 Your rights over your information

 ICNARC process data for this study under the legitimate interest legal basis.
 This is because ICNARC is a registered charity and the data processing described here is to support scientific and statistical research.
 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.
+There is no automated decision making or profiling.

 Alvin Richards-Belle Trial Manager Alvin.Richards-Belle@icnarc.org 020 7269 9277